tasharen/ngui/Assets/NGUI/ReadMe - 3.5.6.txt

 Thank you for buying NGUI!

+PLEASE NOTE that NGUI can only be legally downloaded from the following 3 sources:

+  1. Unity Asset Store (Standard License)
+  2. www.tasharen.com (Standard License)
+  3. github.com/tasharen/ngui (Professional License)

+If you've obtained NGUI via some other means then note that your license is effectively invalid, as Tasharen cannot provide support for pirated and/or potentially modified software.

 Documentation can be found here: http://www.tasharen.com/forum/index.php?topic=6754.0

 If you have any questions, suggestions, comments or feature requests, please